 - Links – Link to other websites and ask them to link to you – customers, vendors, resources.
 The world wide web (WWW) was built on linking.

 - Other Factors – Site speed, your physical location, mobile-friendly websites, sitemap, and relevance all factor into your SEO

-Search Engine Marketing (SEM) is focused on paid search engine promotions (sometimes called Pay-Per-Click PPC or Pay-Per-View PPV) that allow your firm to stand out during internet searches by putting you at the top of the Search Engine Results Page (SERP).
+Search Engine Marketing (SEM) is paid search engine promotions (sometimes called Pay-Per-Click PPC or Pay-Per-View PPV) that allow your firm to stand out during internet searches.
+SEM puts you at the top of the Search Engine Results Page (SERP).
 Remember this, Google (and others) make money through paid promotions, not organic search.
 The top search engine results are always going to be paid placements.

 Here are some general considerations for SEO / SEM applicable to most businesses and organizations.